jossemii/grpc-bb/README.md

 ## Conclusion

-gRPCbb (pronounced "gRPC BiggerBuffer") is an extension of the gRPC protocol that enables efficient transfer of messages of any size while maintaining optimal performance.
+gRPCbb (pronounced "gRPC BigBuffer") is an extension of the gRPC protocol that enables efficient transfer of messages of any size while maintaining optimal performance.
 By dividing messages into fragments, using signals, and allowing block management, this extension becomes a valuable tool for applications that require efficient transfer of large data.
-Its ability to adapt to different indices and partitions facilitates interoperability between objects within a single gRPC method, making it a versatile solution for distributed applications.
+Its ability to adapt to different indices facilitates interoperability between objects within a single gRPC method, making it a versatile solution for distributed applications.

 ## References